tanyelai/neuroscience/README.md

 *Philosophy of Cognitive Sciences* is a short course that provides fundamental theories.
 They share lots of additional reading sources, I will be adding later.

 ### Day 1
-I completed half of the course Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences.
+I completed half of the course "Philosophy and the Sciences: Introduction to the Philosophy of Cognitive Sciences".
 It's relatively short and superficial course.
 They cover the main concepts of brain evolutionary theory and consciousness.
 After explaining the fundamentals of ideas, they mostly provide external resources for further information.
 Some links that I find useful for philosophy of the topic:
 - [Evolutionary Psychology](https://iep.utm.edu/evol-psy/)
 - [Evolution of Language](http://www.lel.ed.ac.uk/cle/)
 - [Niche Construction](https://nicheconstruction.com)